ahmedalshamary/Terminator-Eye/README.md

 1. Create a env with virtualenv(recoommended) or not then run a pip install -r requiremnts.txt

-2. Go to API Link Generate key
+2. Go to API Link Generate key - https://www.angus.ai/ + follow additional steps for recogintion

 3. Look through code on terminatory.py and find the update for twilio account.
    Update your twilio account information in there